 What to expect

 The courses will be presented using a variety of instructional strategies, resources and activities including lectures, case studies, discussions, presentations, and individual and group work.
-Courses have been designed with learner centred approaches that promotes collaboration and student engagement.
+Courses have been designed with learner-centered approaches that promote collaboration and student engagement.

-Students will work with actual data sets to simulate marketing automation tasks.
+Students will work with actual data sets to simulate solving business problems.

 - Grade 12 graduation or equivalent